Mile Repeats Made Simple: The Key Workout to Get Faster at Any Distance

 It’s important to warm up before tackling your workout, especially if you’re running your mile intervals at a hard effort (race pace or faster).

-Do a minimum of 1-2 miles of easy running, and perform dynamic stretches and strides to get your muscles ready before hitting the first interval.
+Do at least 1-2 miles of easy running, and perform dynamic stretches and strides to get your muscles ready before starting the first interval.

 #2: Run Even Splits

 One of the benefits of running your mile repeats on a track is that you can check your pacing every 400m (or even more often).
-Running an even pace for each mile repeat will help you get through the workout and reap the most from the work you’re putting in.
+Running at an even pace for each repeat will help you get through the workout and make the most of the work you’re putting in.

 If you’re running on the road, use a GPS watch or mark the first quarter-mile.
 This way, you can do a pace check and ensure you’re hitting the right splits before you get to the end and realize you either went out way too fast or failed to push hard enough.